by Prof. Beckett G. Cantley

 The Federal Estate Tax (“Estate Tax”) and the Federal Gift Tax (“Gift Tax”) are both transfer taxes.
 The Gift Tax taxes the amount of wealth transferred by a donor during life, while the Estate Tax taxes the amount of wealth transferred by a decedent at the time of his or her death.
-Each donor is permitted to transfer $10,000 per donee on an annual basis (known as the “Annual Exclusion”) without being subject to Gift Tax or consuming any of his or her “Applicable Exclusion” (formerly known as the “unified credit”).
-Each decedent is permitted to transfer property without paying Estate Tax at death equal to the decedent’s remaining Applicable Exclusion.
-In 2011, the Applicable Exclusion is $1,000,000, due to the enactment of the Taxpayer Relief Act of 1997.
+An overview of each tax and an explanation of how the taxes are interrelated is provided below.